Reeves’ muntjac deer

-The Reeves' muntjac is also known as Chinese muntjac or, thanks to its dog-like alarm vocalisation, the “barking deer”.
-Since its first introduction to Bedfordshire woodland by the Duke of Bedford in 1901 the muntjac has thrived in the British Isles to the point where it is widely viewed as an invasive pest species, prompting its inclusion on the EU's invasive species legislation.
-Nonetheless, this small deer rapidly adapts to urban environments and offers many people an opportunity to watch deer in their gardens that might otherwise be denied.
+The Reeves' muntjac (sometimes spelt “muntjak” or “muntjack”) is also known as Chinese muntjac or, thanks to its dog-like alarm vocalisation, the “barking deer”.
+Since its first introduction to the woodlands of Bedfordshire by the Duke of Bedford in 1901, the muntjac has thrived in the British Isles to the point where it is widely viewed as an invasive pest species, prompting its inclusion on the EU's invasive species legislation.
+Regardless, this small deer rapidly adapts to urban environments and offers many people an opportunity to watch deer in their gardens that might otherwise be denied.

-Recent genetic work has found that there's no significant geographical structuring in British population (all British muntjac are very closely related), suggesting the current population stems from only 4-5 animals in a single introduction.
-The study also found that some of the haplotypes only occurred to the east of Woburn, while others only to the west, further implying that animals were deliberately translocated from the founding colony.
+Recent genetic work has found no significant geographical structuring in British population (i.e., all British muntjac are very closely related), suggesting the current population stems from only four or five animals in a single introduction.
+The same study also found that some of the haplotypes only occurred to the east of Woburn, while others only to the west, further implying that animals were deliberately translocated from the founding colony.

-That which follows is a brief summary of muntjac deer natural history.
-The detailed article for this species will follow in due course.
-Certain aspects of the natural history common to all deer (e.g., antler growth and formation, collisions with vehicles, chronic wasting disease) have been split from the individual overviews and placed into their own QA - this is partly to avoid repetition but also to allow more detailed coverage of the topics.
-A summary of the more general aspects of the biology, ecology and behaviour of Britain's deer species can be found in the Deer Overview.
+That which follows is a brief summary of muntjac deer natural history and a more detailed profile is planned.
+Some aspects of deer natural history, such as antler biology and vocalisation stamina, have been split into their own QA both to avoid repetition and allow more detailed coverage of the topics.
+Additionally, a summary of the more general aspects of the biology, ecology, and behaviour of Britain's deer species can be found in the Deer Overview.

 The Reeves' muntjac deer at a glance

-Named after the East India Tea Company's John Russell Reeves, who first imported the species to Britain in 1839; the single pair residing at London Zoo.
-A highly invasive species capable of colonising rapidly and remaining undetected until the population has become established.
+The species is named after the East India Tea Company's John Russell Reeves, who first imported the species to Britain in 1839; the single pair were deposited in London Zoo.
+Muntjac are a highly invasive species capable of colonising rapidly and remaining undetected until the population has become established.
 A pest species in woodland, where it can cause considerable damage to the understory and ground flora, muntjac are targeted by hunters throughout the year and covered by the recent EU directive on invasive species.
-The word “muntjac” appears of Dutch origin, derived by Indonesian settlers from the Sundanese mēncēk, meaning “small deer”.
+The word “muntjac” appears to be of Dutch origin, derived by Indonesian settlers from the Sundanese mēncēk, meaning “small deer”.

-Colour: Uniform chestnut-to-sandy brown above, buff/paler underside and darker markings on face - tail gingery in colour.
-Prominent white patch on rump only apparent when tail raised (animal alarmed).
-Recently, there have been several reports of individuals displaying white “socks” (i.e., absence of colour on the legs, typically the hind legs, extending the length of the metatarsal) reported from England.
-Several records of white (albino and leucistic) individuals in captivity, and occasional report of completely white individuals from the wild.
-In April 2014, for example, the Cervus-UK YouTube channel reported what appears to be a wild albino buck around a pheasant feeder in Oxfordshire.
-Generally, however, deviation from the standard pelage remains rare in Britain.
+Colour: Uniform chestnut-to-sandy brown above although sometimes appearing much darker (almost black), buff/paler underside, and with darker markings on face.
+The tail is gingery in colour on the top and white underneath.
+The rump has a prominent white patch that's hidden by the tail and is only apparent in a state of alarm, when the deer flees with tail raised.
+Recently, there have been several reports from England of individuals displaying white “socks” (i.e., absence of colour on the legs, typically the hind legs, extending the length of the metatarsal).
+Several records of white (albino and leucistic) individuals exist from captivity, and there are very occasional reports of completely white individuals from the wild.
+In April 2014, for example, the Cervus-UK YouTube channel reported what appears to be a wild albino buck around a pheasant feeder in Oxfordshire, while an albino doe was photographed in Hampshire during December 2023.
+Generally, however, deviation from the standard colour phase is rare in Britain.

 Distribution: Native to forests of south-east China and Taiwan, but a widely introduced/escaped species globally.
-The UK population originates from China, and while the date of introduction is uncertain, it's believed to be sometime during the early 20th Century (Woburn Abbey archives show release of 11 animals in 1901).
-Now common throughout much of England; sporadic records from south-west, far south-east and northern England.
-Patchily distributed (declining?) in Wales and appears to be colonising Scotland and Northern Ireland.
-In 2008 population estimated conservatively at ~52,000, increasing ~8.2% per year.
-In 2018, population estimated at ~128,000.
+The UK population originates from China and, while the date of introduction is uncertain, it's believed they were released into the countryside sometime during the early 20th Century.
+Indeed, the earliest releases in the Woburn Abbey archives is 11 animals liberated into woodland in Bedfordshire in 1901.
+The species is now common throughout much of England, with sporadic records from the south-west, far south-east, and northern England.
+Muntjac are patchily distributed (declining?) in Wales, but appear to be colonising Scotland and Northern Ireland.
+In 2008, the UK population was estimated conservatively at ca. 52,000, increasing about 8% per year.
+In 2018, the population estimated at ca. 128,000 and this is likely to be an underestimate.

-Habitat: Areas of mixed or deciduous woodland with shrubby undergrowth for shelter and feeding.
-Increasingly common in urban areas, where they inhabit parks and gardens.
+Habitat: Predominantly a species of mixed or deciduous woodland with shrubby undergrowth for shelter and feeding.
+Muntjac are increasingly common in urban areas, where they inhabit parks, allotments, and larger gardens.

-Diet: Primarily leaves and shrubs such as bramble, ivy and hawthorn - grasses dominate diet during spring and early summer.
-May strip bark and fruits taken according to season; will take garden plants.
-Sporadic reports of captive animals catching and eating small vertebrates (e.g., small birds), but extent of this behaviour is unknown.
+Diet: Primarily leaves and shrubs such as bramble, ivy and hawthorn - grasses dominate the diet during spring and early summer.
+May strip bark, and are fruits taken according to season.
+They will take garden plants and vegetables.
+Sporadic reports of captive animals catching and eating small vertebrates (e.g., small birds), but the extent of this behaviour is unknown.

-Reproduction: Breed all year round, although testes less active during summer and most fawns reported during early summer and early winter, suggesting much breeding occurs during May and December.
-Single fawn (twins exceptionally rare) born after 7 month gestation such that many females will have two litters per year.
-Fawns lose spotted coat by 8 wks and is weaned by ~12 wks old, although intermittent suckling may continue for sometime afterwards.
-Pedicles noticeable in male fawns by ~5 months old and both sexes mature at ~10 months old.
-Bucks don't produce a specific rutting call, although some barking, particularly during the spring and winter) may be bucks advertising to females and rivals.
+Reproduction: Breed all year round, although testes are less active during summer and most fawns are reported during early summer and early winter, suggesting much breeding occurs during May and December.
+A single fawn is born (twins exceptionally rare) after a 7 month gestation such that many females will often have two fawns per year.
+Fawns lose their spotted coat by around 8 wks. and are weaned by ca. 12 wks. old, although there may be intermittent suckling for sometime afterwards.
+Pedicles noticeable on male fawns by ca. 5 months old and both sexes mature at around 10 months old.
+Bucks don't produce a specific rutting call, although the increase in barking during the spring and winter might represent bucks advertising to females and rivals.
 Does in season may produce a “scream bark”, which is presumably intended to attract the attention of nearby bucks (click below to listen).
+There is no apparent pair bond, although some evidence bucks favour older does having produced multiple fawns.
+Males will mate with several females in their range, and does may also mate with several bucks, although polygamy seems less common than polyandry.

 When in season does may call with a "scream bark" to advertise their status. - Credit: Kelly Kilfeather

-Behaviour and Sociality: Typically live solitarily or in small family groups, although several of either sex may be found in a relatively small area without any apparent aggression.
-Males often highly aggressive towards each other during the rut and will fight with antlers for access to females.
-Emit loud bark similar to a large dog when alarmed (click below to listen) and a clicking noise, presumably by grinding their teeth, when alarmed or suspicious.
-May fray bark and saplings when marking territory and cleaning velvet off antlers - frays appear similar to those of Roe deer, but closer to ground.
+Behaviour and Sociality: Animals typically live solitarily or in small family groups (buck, doe, and most recent fawn), although several of either sex may be found in a relatively small area without any apparent aggression.
+Males are often highly aggressive towards each other during the rut and will fight (using their antlers) for access to females.
+Both sexes emit a loud bark similar to a large dog when alarmed (click below to listen), and a clicking noise that is presumably made by grinding their teeth when alarmed or suspicious.
+Buck will often fray bark and saplings when marking their territory and cleaning velvet off their antlers.
+Fraying appear similar to those of Roe deer, but closer to ground.

 When alarmed, Reeves' muntjac will bark at the source of the disturbance and this can continue for a considerable period. - Credit: Marc Baldwin

 Threats: Most populations appear stable or increasing, although populations in mainland China appear to have declined significantly and this species is protected in Hong Kong.
-Species is common and increasingly widespread in Britain where it's increasingly hunted for sport, despite small, simple antlers.
-Shot on site in many managed woodlands as considered a pest.
-Many killed on roads, although full extent is unknown.
-Sometimes come into conflict with private land owners because of the damage they can do to crops, flowers and ancient woodland (esp. understorey).
-Foxes take fawns; in some areas they may account for as many as 50% of fawn deaths and appear to suppress populations under some circumstances.
+The species is common and increasingly widespread in Britain where it's hunted for sport, despite its small, simple antlers.
+It is also shot on site in many managed woodlands as a pest of forestry.
+Many are killed on roads, although the full extent is unknown.
+Sometimes come into conflict with private land owners because of the damage they can do to crops, flowers, and in ancient woodland (esp. the understorey).
+Foxes take fawns and in some areas they may account for as many as 50% of fawn deaths.
+Indeed, there's anecdotal evidence to suggest foxes may suppress muntjac populations under some circumstances.

 Bibliography